AlyShmahell/eduboard/AlyShmahell-BCompSci-UnivAQ/ComputerScience/Databases/Laboratory/Mercantile Ships.md

 a) the assigned role is provided in the crew-type of the ship assigned to the mission;
 b) the role is still vacant;
 c) the employee is actually qualified for that role.
-6. While carrying out a mission, verify the positioning of the vessel in respect to the expected route and estimate the advance or the delay with respect to the expected plan (it is assumed the existence of an automated update of the DB at the time of passage of the ship on any significant point of the route, so the verification will be "triggered" from the same automatic updating operation).
+6. While carrying out a mission, verify the positioning of the vessel in respect to the expected route and estimate the advance or the delay with respect to the expected plan (it is assumed the existence of an automated update of the DB at the time of passage of the ship on any relevant point of the route, so the verification will be "triggered" from the same automatic updating operation).
 7. Check if there is a collision risk between the ships used (in practice, verify that there are no common geographic points that intersect with multiple routes with equal planned crossing times; Optionally, to be more realistic, check that the difference of crossing times on common points is not less than one hour; limit this operation to ships for which the planned sailing periods are overlapping).
 8. Given a mission, verify, based on the contracts stipulated with the customers, that the total number of the containers to be carried  ranges between 80% and 100% of the total capacity of the assigned ship.
-9.Vice-versa, given a mission and knowing the total number of containers to be transported, assign a ship, among those that are not engaged in other missions, which maximizes the load (that is, it has the smallest load capacity among all those that are able to hold the required number of containers).
+9. Vice-versa, given a mission and knowing the total number of containers to be transported, assign a ship, among those that are not engaged in other missions, which maximizes the load (that is, it has the smallest load capacity among all those that are able to hold the required number of containers).
 10. Regarding the previous operation, if the ship to be assigned is a rented ship, check, as defined in Operation 2, that the mission is carried out in the the validity period of the rental contract.